dsi-clinic/2024-winter-rafi-poultry/auction-analysis/README.md

 - Streamlit app will be running in your browswer as a dynamic dashboard
   - Here is more information on the app: https://streamlit.io/
-- To run the Streamlit app, download the following three files from the Drive to auction_analysis/data/raw `TODO: this path is wrong - directory has a dash in the repo`:
+- To run the Streamlit app, download the following three files from the Drive to auction_analysis/data/raw `TODO: this path is wrong - directory has a dash in the repo.
+The app also expects some of tthe data in the cleaned folder.
+Having cleaned and raw here seems confusing and unnecessary?`:
   - from Data/auction_info download:
     - auction_info.csv
     - flux.csv